 It may take a while to get all the materials together, but if the soil has waited this long, a couple of days more won't hurt.

-1) Steam Cleaner - You can sometimes rent these, but you can buy a great one for less than $100.
-And if it saves a mattress that you paid thousands for, isn't it worth it?
+1) Get a Steam Cleaner - You can sometimes rent these, but you can buy a great one for under $150.
+And if it saves a mattress that you paid thousands of dollars for, isn't it worth it?
 Besides these machines are great for cleaning up all sorts of impossible messes like baked on food on your kitchen cook top or bathroom grout.
 Two highly rated steam cleaners are:

-2) A GOOD Odor Neutralizer: Anti-Icky-Poo.
+2) Find a GOOD Odor Neutralizer: Anti-Icky-Poo.
 A stupid name.
 But it really works.

-3) Fan - Get one that oscillates and has a stand so that it's high enough to blow air over a table.
+3) Get a Fan - Get one that oscillates and has a stand so that it's high enough to blow air over a table.
 This Honeywell model is reliable and quiet.

-4) Sturdy Table - Available for 3 to 5 days.
-Just make sure that the mattress or topper doesn't sag.
+4) Find a Sturdy Table - It will have to be available for 3 to 5 days.
+This will help you keep the the mattress or topper from sagging.